konnected-io/konnected-security/README.md

 # Konnected Security

-**Konnected Security** integrates wired alarm system sensors and sirens to SmartThings using a NodeMCU based ESP8266 development board and (optional) relay.
+**Konnected Security** integrates wired alarm system sensors and sirens to SmartThings, Home Assistant, OpenHAB, or Hubitat using a NodeMCU based ESP8266 development board and (optional) relay.
 This project consists of a few components:

- 1. [NodeMCU](http://nodemcu.com/index_en.html) firmware for an ESP8266 development board in `firmware`
+ 1. [NodeMCU](http://nodemcu.com/index_en.html) based firmware for an ESP8266 development board in `firmware`
  1. Lua and HTML source code for the NodeMCU in `src`.
-All these files should be uploaded to the NodeMCU's internal file system
+All these files are built into a SPIFFS file system which runs on NodeMCU
  1. [SmartThings](https://www.smartthings.com/) platform code in `smartapps` and `devicetypes`

 ![](http://docs.konnected.io/assets/images/konnected-alarm-panel.jpg)

 ## Skip this Installation!

 [Buy a Konnected Security NodeMCU kit from us](https://store.konnected.io) and you can skip the installation!
 We pre-load the Konnected Security software on every NodeMCU device before sending it to you.
 When you get it, just plug it in connect to WiFi, and it's ready to set up.
 Buying from us is great way to support the developers who have worked hard on this project.

-## Installation Overview
+## Getting Started

- 1. Install device drivers for your NodeMCU device.
- 1. Flash the device with the included firmware [firmware/konnected-firmware-2-0-5.bin](firmware/konnected-firmware-2-0-5.bin)
+ 1. Flash the device with the latest firmware and filesystem [firmware/releases](firmware/releases) using the instructions in the [Konnected Security Support Documentation](https://help.konnected.io/support/solutions/articles/32000023470-flashing-new-konnected-firmware-software)
- 1. Upload all the code in `src` to the device and reboot the device.
  1. Connect to the WiFi network `konnected-security_XXXXXX` to set up WiFi
- 1. Follow wiring instructions and SmartThings application setup instructions in the [Konnected Security Documentation](http://docs.konnected.io/security-alarm-system)
+ 1. Follow wiring instructions and application setup instructions in the [Konnected Security Documentation](http://docs.konnected.io/security-alarm-system)

-### Device Drivers
+#### Note on Device Drivers

 Windows and Mac users will need to download drivers so your computer can talk to the ESP8266 chip over USB.
 Depending on which board you have, there are different drivers: